SamR1/FitTrackee/docsrc/source/installation.rst

 -  Create **.env** from example and update it
    (see `Environment variables <installation.html#environment-variables>`__).

--  Install Python virtualenv, React and all related packages and initialize the database:
+-  Install Python virtualenv, Vue and all related packages and initialize the database:

 .. code:: bash